kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 <ins> Example </ins>: Suppose good 1 is orange juice and good 2 is salad.
 Then $$x_1$$ indicates the quantity of orange juice (say in liters) and $$x_2$$  is the quantity of salads (say in pounds).
 In this context, the combination (1/2, 1) represents the bundle of half liter of orange juice and one pound of salad.
 Suppose also that a liter of orange juice costs 5 dollars, a pound of salad costs 10 dollars, and the income level of the consumer is 500 dollars.
 In our notation, this information is concisely written as $$p_1$$ = 5, $$p_2$$ = 10, and $$m$$ = 500. ■

 This two-goods model can be easily extended to more goods (e.g., it can be extended to the set of all goods you can get in the supermarket).
-We use the two-goods case because it helps us to illustrate the main concepts and tools in a simple way, often invoking a graphical representations of the model.
+We use the two-goods case because it helps us to illustrate the main concepts and tools in a simple way, often using a picture.

 ## Budget Set